For more than 20 years, Representative Andrea Salinas

 Andrea quickly assumed leadership roles in the legislature where

-In addition, Andrea serves on the Joint Ways and Means Subcommittee on Human Services, the House Committee on Energy & Environment, the Willamette Falls Locks Commission,
+In addition, Andrea serves on the House Committee on Rules, the House Committee on Behavioral Health, the House Health Care Subcommittee on COVID-19, the Willamette Falls Locks Commission,

 and the Oregon Public Employees’ Benefit Board.